HiPERCAM/hipercam/docs/telescope.rst

 extension `.ape`, which it is recommended you call by the same name as the run itself, and thus in this case you would end up with a file called :file:`run0076.ape`.
-This is a JSON-format text file, and can be edited directly, although it is safer to let |setaper| do the job for you.
+This is a JSON-format text file, and can be edited directly, although it is much safer to let |setaper| do the job for you.

 Commands mentioned in this section: |averun|, |grab|, |setaper|.